dalmolingroup/MEDUSA/README.md

 ## 6 - Move the input files to the expected location

-Move your raw fastq files to the inputDIR specified in the Snakefile.
+Move your raw FASTQ files to the inputDIR specified in the Snakefile.
 By default, the inputDIR is "Pipeline/data/raw" and paired-end filenames are expected to present the suffixes "_1.fastq" and "_2.fastq".
 Alternatively, you may change the inputDIR editing the Snakefile.
 It is worth to mention that all paths in the Snakefile are interpreted relative to the directory Snakemake is executed in.

 ## 7 - Run snakemake